FTC-23206/.github/CONTRIBUTING.md

-# Contributing to this repository
+# Contributing to the Web Site

 Only `Automaducks` Team members can contribute to the repository!